-Amazon Prime Video now has full Chromecast support on mobile, so if you still can’t see the option to cast within your Prime Video app, head to the Apple App Store or Google Play store and grab the latest version.
+In this article, we tell you everything you need to know to watch Amazon Prime on Chromecast.
+Amazon Prime Video now has full Chromecast support on a mobile device, so if you still can’t see the option to cast within your Prime Video app, head to the Apple App Store or Google Play store and grab the latest version.
 You’ll also need to be using at least Android 5.0 or iOS 10.1 to get the update.

 Looking for something to watch?